ekrunch/openshift_scripts/3.10/inventory/README.md

 __Fragments__

 These files are **not** complete inventory files and should be added to an existing inventory to enable features.
+View each file for details on usage and documentation links.
+All of these files use PVCs so you'll need to build PVs manually or use a dynamic provisioner.

-- inventory.fragment.prometheus - Add support for Prometheus - See file for details
+- inventory.fragment.prometheus - Add support for Prometheus
+- inventory.fragment.cfme - Add support for CloudForms
+- inventory.fragment.grafana - Add support for Grafana (Requires Prometheus.
+Unsupported but works in OCP 3.10)